chancancode/marionette-rails/README.md

 ## Versioning

 The gem will mirror the [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette) versioning scheme.
 That is, version 0.8.2.* of `marionette-rails` would vendor [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette) v0.8.2.

+### Updating Backbone.Marionette

+There are two rake tasks that aid with this process:

+    rake marionette:latest # => will fetch the latest Backbone.Marionette tag/SHA and print them
+    rake marionette:update # => will update the gem to the latest Backbone.Marionette js and update the gem version

 ## Contributing